Published on 26. March 2026

 • Strengthening sustainability by accelerating ecological transformation

-• Expanding renewable energies, electric vehicles and energy storage, while increasing efforts to promote hydrogen and nuclear fusion as the next generation of technologies
+• Expanding renewable energy, electric vehicles, and energy storage, while increasing efforts to promote next-generation energy technologies (including hydrogen and advanced nuclear)

-• Intensifying efforts in environmental remediation, environmental protection, pollution control, and the circular economy
+• Intensifying efforts in environmental remediation, protection, pollution control, and the circular economy

 • Striving for global leadership in green technology